Mayamariaruth/denice-hedstrom/README.md

 - Press Save and go back to the Code page of your repository.
 - After a couple minutes, refresh the page and the succesfully deployed site will be found on the right hand side of the page under 'Deployments' with the name "Github pages".

-Live link to the site - https://mayamariaruth.github.io/denice-hedstrom/
+Live link to the site - (https://mayamariaruth.github.io/denice-hedstrom/)

 ## Bugs

 ### Fixed Bugs
+1. **Issue**

-Bug: @import not working for Google fonts (“Import statements do not load in parallel”)
+    * @import not working for Google fonts, gives error message “Import statements do not load in parallel”.
+* **Fix**
-Fix: added the fonts as a link in HTML head section
+    * I added the fonts as a link in the HTML head section instead.

-Bug: List bullet points did not remove
-Fix: had to add the list-style-type in a UL CSS style
+2. **Issue**

-Bug: navbar sits on top of h1 when creating toggle
+    * Navigation bar sits on top of h1 when creating toggle button.
+* **Fix**
-Fix: remove display flex, flex-direction:column from header to allow navbar to sit under h1
+    * Removed 'display flex' and 'flex-direction: column' from header to allow navbar to sit directly under h1.

-Bug: nav bar toggle and menu bar doesn’t follow the right side with the change of screen size
-Fix: adjust h1 to take up the remaining space in the header with % (there was space over, which is why they didn’t move with the change of screen)

-Bug: Button color not showing
-Fix: Had to write background-color, not Color in CSS
+3. **Issue**
+    * Meditation button's background-color didn't show.
+* **Fix**
+    * I had accidentally written 'color', instead of 'background-color' so when I updated that it worked.

+4. **Issue**
+    * Client images were too large and slowed down the load time of the site, specifically for mobile screens.
+* **Fix**
+    * Resize the images on [Red Ketchup](https://redketchup.io/) and re-upload them to the Images folder as two separate images, one for mobile and one for larger screens.

+5. **Issue**
+    * Toggle down button flagged that there was no corresponding accessibility text to the label ([Wave](#wave-evaluation)).
+* **Fix**
+    * I added a span tag inside the label tag and added an accessibility text.
+I then added a class to the span and set it to 'Display: none', as well ass included 'Aria-hidden="False"' inside the span opening tag to expose the text to assistive technology.

+6. **Issue**
+    * The access to the home page through the title didn't work and the a link flagged the same issue as the toggle button (no accessability text).
+* **Fix**
+    * I had not added the title h1 inside the a tag, it was directly below it and so they were not linked.
+After adding the h1 inside the a tag, the issue was resolved.

 ### Unfixed Bugs